SparkKids/SparkKids-Week7-Challenge-Repository/README.md

   ## Tests

   No tests have been defined for the project.
-Defined tests are listed as one of the issues in git hub
+Defined tests are listed as one of the issues in git hub.

   ## License